namshi/dollar-dom/README.md

 ### __`$`__

-- Create DOM from string:
+- **Create DOM from string:**

-  Generating DOM from string is pretty easy.
+  Generating DOM from string is simple.

   ```js
   let newEl = $(`